UPPMAX/R-python-julia-matlab-HPC/docs/R/packagesR.rst

 In this example, we will install the R package ``stringr`` and use the repository http://ftp.acc.umu.se/mirror/CRAN/

+You find a list of packages in CRAN (https://cran.r-project.org/) and a list of repos here: https://cran.r-project.org/mirrors.html

+Please choose a location close to you when picking a repo.

 .. tabs::

    .. tab:: From command line